 - Generate data plots with Python

-- Fundamental programming concepts and how to apply them in Unix and Python
+- Fundamental programming concepts and how to apply them in Python

 - Python data types and data structures